 Where to find it: Outside Guildford Library (15105 105 Avenue)

-Explore the Neighbourhood: Urban, suburban and rural landscapes are what make up the growing metropolis of Guildford.
-From the tranquil forest of Tynehead Regional Park and the waterfront views of Surrey Bend Regional Park to Guildford Town Centre
+Explore the Neighbourhood: Urban, suburban and rural landscapes are what make up the growing neighbourhoods of Guildford and North Surrey.
+From the tranquil forests of Tynehead Regional Park and Green Timbers Urban Forest, to the region's largest shopping centre, Guildford Town Centre and the bustling city centre.

-Shopping: Don’t miss Guildford Town Centre for all the big name stores and lots of unique local shops.
+Shopping: Don’t miss Guildford Town Centre and Central City for all the big name stores and lots of unique local shops.